-Massachusetts, like many states, is in the midst of an opioid epidemic that impacts citizens from every part of the Commonwealth.
-As a recovery focused system of care, the Massachusetts substance use disorders (SUD) treatment system offers an array of treatments and services, including resources for prevention, intervention, treatment, and recovery support, addressing addiction across an individual's lifespan.
-While Massachusetts may offer more services and coverage than many other states, the SUD treatment system must be improved through improving timely access to services and better coordination throughout the system, to best serve all of the individuals in the Commonwealth with an opioid, alcohol, or other substance use disorder.
+Massachusetts, like many states, is in the midst of an opioid epidemic which impacts citizens from every part of the Commonwealth.
+As a recovery focused system of care, the Massachusetts substance use disorders (SUD) treatment system offers an array of treatments and supports, from prevention to recovery support, addressing addiction across the lifespan.
+While Massachusetts may offer more services and coverage than many other states, the SUD treatment system could be improved through improving timely access to services and better coordination throughout, to best serve all of the individuals in the Commonwealth with an opioid, alcohol, or other substance use disorder.

 The Commonwealth envisions an SUD treatment system that treats addiction as a chronic medical condition, understands that relapse is a part of the recovery process, and provides enhanced funding for recovery focused supports.
 Treatment must begin with a solid foundation of education and prevention and provide individuals with access to treatment at many different entry points.
-Across the system, treatment professionals, along with their counterparts in the physical and behavioral health systems, must be trained to provide access to the right care, in the right setting, at the right time.
+Across the system, treatment professionals, along with their counterparts in the physical and behavioral health systems, should be trained to provide access to the right care in the right setting at the right time.
 The Commonwealth recognizes the importance of aligning incentives across the substance use treatment system with those within the traditional health care system, to ensure that all providers and payers are working collaboratively to improve care for the whole person, including addressing substance use disorders.